Coronary artery spasm

 - Exposure to cold

-- Medications that cause narrowing of the blood vessels (vasoconstriction)
+- Medicines that cause narrowing of the blood vessels (vasoconstriction)

 - Stimulant drugs, such as amphetamines and cocaine

-Cocaine use and cigarette smoking can cause severe spasms of the arteries, and can cause the heart to work harder.
+Cocaine use and cigarette smoking can cause severe spasms of the arteries.
+This causes the heart to work harder.
 In many people, coronary artery spasm may occur without any other heart risk factors (such as smoking, diabetes, high blood pressure, and high cholesterol).

-It is usually severe.
+It is most often severe.
 The pain may spread to the neck, jaw, shoulder, or arm.

 The pain of coronary artery spasm: